JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

   - Create data repositories for Machine Learning.

+    - Think of Data Lake as an all encompassing solution for ML tasks.

+    - Lake Formation as a single place to manage access controls for data in your data lake

+    -

   - Identify and implement a data-ingestion solution.

   - Identify and implement a data-transformation solution.